robotology/event-driven/documentation/full_installation.md

 * BUILD_PROCESSING ON

 and select which modules you need.
+In addition several options need to be set in regards to the hardware parameters, which will also need to be correct for pre-recorded sequences.

+> VLIB_CLOCK_PERIOD_NS 80

+> VLIB_CODEC_128x128 OFF

+> VLIB_TIMER_BITS 24

+These are customisable for your hardware, specifying the event timing and the decoding method, which is different for the 128x128 resolution DVS and a higher resolution camera.

 Press [g] to generate the makefile.

 > make install -j4